-(i) a core profession qualification in a mental-health field as defined by the British Association of Behavioural and Cognitive Psychotherapies (BABCP) or evidence of being able to complete the BABCP Knowledge Skills and Attitudes requirements,
+- a core professional qualification in a mental-health field as defined by the British Association of Behavioural and Cognitive Psychotherapies (BABCP) or evidence of completing the BABCP Knowledge Skills and Attitudes requirements

-(ii) foundation-level knowledge of Cognitive Behavioural Therapy and some experience of providing structured psychological therapies or interventions,
+- foundation-level knowledge of Cognitive Behavioural Therapy and evidence of providing structured psychological therapies and interventions.

 Months of entry

 This course equips you with a critical understanding of cognitive behavioural models of anxiety disorders, depression, psychosis and personality difficulties.
 You’ll develop the skills to deliver high-quality and creative cognitive behavioural interventions across this range of problems.

 - Cognitive Behavioural Therapy for Children and Young People